As business owners, we want to have a very high probability of success when creating and launching a new product or service.

 Despite this, the product release process by most businesses is haphazard at best.
 Often it looks something like this:

-2. They spend time, money and resources creating the product or service
+- Time, money and resources were spent creating the product or service

 Many business owners fool themselves into thinking that if their product is excellent, the market will buy.